Dr. Andor and Joy Kiszely Carnegie Hall Auditioned Recital

 LOCAL RECITAL FEE: Soloists: $55.
 Ensembles: $90 per ensemble.

 INSTRUCTIONS: Teachers must be members of MTNA and PhMTA or pay a $75.00 teacher registration fee.
 MTNA members who are not PhMTA members pay a $25 registration fee.
-For membership information, go to: www.philamusicteachers.org/membership
+For membership information, go to: www.philamusicteachers.org/membership We highly welcome encourage new members.

 All participating teachers are expected to help at the auditions as well as at the recital.
 Teachers who have unavoidable conflicts are expected to offer a parent substitute to assist.
+This is a volunteer led event.

 Soloists will play one piece (one movement of a Sonata or up to 3 movements of a Suite) by memory from any period of the classical literature.
 The repertoire must consist of original compositions; simplified arrangements and transcriptions are not acceptable.
 Orchestral tutti in concerti must be minimized.
 Duets and ensemble pieces may be performed with music.
 For questions about appropriate literature, contact Nicholas Mynyk, as below.
 Students will be adjudicated by two judges and be placed in the Carnegie/Weill Hall Recital or Local Honors Recital or asked to try again next year.
 The decision of the Judges is Final.
 There will be a special professional recording session for the top 12 winners; location and time of recording session is TBA.
 Carnegie Hall does not permit any unauthorized recording or Photography on their premisses, PhMTA strictly adheres to all of Carnegie Hall's policies and procedures.